ohmyzsh/ohmyzsh/plugins/archlinux/README.md

 3. `aura`
 4. `pacman`

-Support for Yaourt and Pacaur have been removed since the project is unmaintained
+Support for Yaourt and Pacaur have been removed since they are no longer maintained

 ## Contributors